venkat-2006/Food-X/README.md

 🔍 Search & Filter – Quickly find meals by category or keyword.

 🛒 Add to Cart – Select items and manage them in the cart.

-👤 User Authentication – Sign up, log in, and maintain user sessions.

 📱 Responsive Design – Optimized for mobile, tablet, and desktop.